What Is the IRS Hardship Program?

 Who qualifies for a CNC?

-A taxpayer experiencing financial hardship and struggling to pay essential living expenses can apply for the IRS hardship program.
-The IRS sets amounts for basic living expenses.
-It's possible that you may have a basic living expense that costs more than what the IRS considers standard.
+Taxpayers experiencing financial hardship and struggling to pay essential living expenses can apply for the IRS hardship program.
+But the IRS sets amounts for basic living expenses, and it’s possible that your basic living expenses cost more than what the IRS considers standard.

 » MORE: Best tax software and services